Mojiganga (band): History

-Juan Zuluaga, one of the founder members left the band in 2011 for academic reasons and Jorge Conde took the role as a bassist.
+Juan Zuluaga left the band in 2011 and Jorge Conde took the role as a bassist.
 Around that time Anibal Zapata also left and Alejandro Jaramillo joint in 2013 to play guitar and do vocals.

 Atomico (2013) was released in digital format in 2013.
 It was recorded in El Alto Studios in Medellin.
 The album consisted of 11 songs with a raw sound, focused on a style of mostly punk and hardcore with horns.
 Mauro and Daniel are in charge of the voices throughout the album.

-The release of this album marked two important milestones in the band, Rogelio's departure from the band and the announcement that the band was not longer going to be active.

-Rogelio, the front man at the time went to reside permanently in the United States, Mauro moved to Bogotá, and Daniel moved to Lyon, this, along with Natalia's plan to move to Europe and Miguel busy calendar as a commercial pilot forced the band to make a retirement announcement in 2014.

-The band went into a 3 years hiatus and in 2016 they announced they would re-assemble bringing in their original guitarist/vocal Guillo.
+After a two-year break, the band returns to the stage in 2017.
 Several shows were announced for Colombia in 2017 and a live album was released at the end of that year.
 En Vivo 2017 (2017) was recorded live during their performance at the Arena Rock Fest 2017 in Medellin, Colombia.